mjdanielson/WFP/README.md

 In the Mapbox Studio style editor, you create graduate symbols based on numeric attributes.
 Click the Style link in the kindergarten layer.
 Next, click **Radius** and then **Style across data range**.

-Under *Choose a numeric data field to interpolate over a range*, select amount_of_child_f (number of female children) to style the layer by the number of females students at each school.
+Under *Choose a numeric data field to interpolate over a range*, select amount_child_f (number of female children) to style the layer by the number of females students at each school.

 <p align="center">